kappter/PrintVis/README.markdown

   - If elements don’t drag, check console for `Started dragging element` and `Moved element` logs.
   - Verify `handleCanvasMouseDown` detects element clicks.
   - If elements overlap or move outside quadrant, check boundary checks in `handleMouseUp`.
+- **Randomize Spread Issues**:
+  - If randomization fails, check console for `Randomized spread` log and `modules` state.
+  - Verify at least one title and photo appear, elements tile correctly.
+  - Share console logs if unbalanced or empty.
+- **Dominant Photo Issues**:
+  - If dominant photo doesn’t render across gutter, check console for `Adding element: dominant-photo`.
+  - Verify it spans modules (e.g., 2+4), drags correctly, and exports to LaTeX.
+  - Share console logs or LaTeX output if misaligned.
+- **Resizable Shape Issues**:
+  - If shapes don’t resize, check console for `Started resizing shape` and `Resized shape` logs.
+  - Verify resize handle appears, shape stays behind elements, and exports to LaTeX.
+  - Share console logs if resizing fails or overlaps.
 - **PDF Export Issues**:
   - If `spread.tex` doesn’t download, check console for `Exported LaTeX file` log.
-  - If error `exportToLaTeX is not a function` appears, ensure `index.html` uses updated code with `exportToLaTeX` prop passed to `Sidebar`.
+  - If error `exportToLaTeX is not a function` appears, ensure `index.html` uses updated code with `exportToLaTeX` prop.
   - If PDF compilation fails, verify LaTeX code syntax and compile with `latexmk` or Overleaf.
   - Share compilation errors or console logs for debugging.